ITT-25/assignment-05-cnn-realdegrees-1/README.md

 **Known Issues**
 - There are some tensorflow and mediapipe warning logs that I was unable to get rid of without a bunch of unnecessary guards and environment variable overrides so I just kept them there, they can be ignored.
 - Program startup takes a while due to model loading, once the cv2 window opens the program is fully ready
+- Windows media buttons do not support "starting" after media is "stopped", this means you will lose media control after doing the "stop" gesture until you manually start playback again.
+Using the "fist" gesture for pausing/resuming instead works much better.
+(This is not a limitation of the application but a design decision of the operating system)